OliWenman/geant4tomosim/README.md

 /sample/checkforoverlaps <bool>
 ```
 # Examples
 In the bin directory are two python scripts.
-Both scripts simuation variables are controlled via the settings folder. "run.py" is a python script that uses the G4TomoSim.simulatetomography function and automatically saves the data for you.
-To run the code, simply do in the teriminal (assuming in the build directoy):
+Both script's simuation variables are controlled via the settings folder. "run.py" is a python script that uses the G4TomoSim.simulatetomography function and automatically saves the data for you.
+To run the code, execute the command below (assuming in the build directoy):
 ```bash
 python ./bin/run.py [filepath]
 ```
-Where [filepath] is an optinal argument to save the data in a location of your choosing.
-If no argument supplied, it will save the data in the output folder.
+Where [filepath] is an optional argument to save the data in a location of your choosing.
+If no argument supplied, it will save the data in /output.

-The second python script is "mpi_run.py" and is an example on how to utilise mpi4py to parallise the simulation.
-To run, simply do:
+The second python script is "mpi_run.py" and is an example on how to utilise mpi4py to parallelize the simulation.
+To run, simply execute:
 ```bash
 mpiexec -n <no_cores> python ./bin/mpi_run.py [filepath]
 ```